jlbrosnahan/Predict-House-Prices/README.md

-## Predict-House-Prices
+## Predict House Prices
-Regression problem predicting Boston house prices in RStudio
+Predicting Boston house prices in RStudio
+* Complete analysis can be viewed in RPubs at
+* Complete analysis can also be viewed in Predict-House-Prices.md file above

 ## Background
 We have been asked to investigate the Boston House Price dataset.
 Each record in the database describes a Boston suburb or town.